Photography mdavid.com.au

 Backgrounds

 Imagine you’re taking a photo of a flower with an APS-C camera.
-You’re standing in fairly close because you want the flower to fill the whole photo.
+You’re standing close to the flower because you want it to fill the whole photo.
 Now imagine there’s some grass in the background.
-The grass looks kind of, well, grassy and you want it blur away to make the flower stand out more.
-So you open up your aperture as much as you can.
-That helps push the grass further out of focus.
+That grass looks kind of, well, grassy and distracting and so you want to blur it away so the flower will be more noticeable.
+So you open up your aperture as much as you can to reduce the depth of field, and that makes the grass look softer and more blurry than it already was.
 You take your shot.
-The grass is a little bit blurred, which is nice.
+The grass is blurred and not as much of a distraction any more.

-Now, you swap over to a full frame camera and you look through the viewfinder.
+Now, you swap over to a full frame camera and look through the viewfinder.
 Same lens.
-Same aperture.
-But, whoa!
+Same camera settings.
+But, whoah!
 That flower no longer fills the frame.
-Now you’re seeing all the stuff around it which had been cropped by the APS-C camera.
+You’re seeing all the scenery around it that had been cropped by the APS-C camera.
 So what do you do?
-You move in closer to the flower.
+You can take the shot and crop your photo in your image editor, and end up with the same picture.
+Or you can move in closer to the flower.

 Macro

-You have a macro lens and you want to fill the photo with that spider.
+You have a macro lens and now you want to fill the photo with that insect.

 showing the amount of a scene cropped by an APS-C sensor